Haoming9527/GeoMeet/Geo Meet/SETUP.md

 - Messages panel shows all conversations with unread indicators
 - Clicking a user in the messages list opens the chat slide-over

-### Slide-over Panels

-- Message/Pay button opens a modal panel that covers the full mobile page
-- Shows user profile information in the panel
-- Combines both messaging and payment functionality in one interface
-- Message functionality uses your meetup-based schema
-- Pay functionality uses Base Pay button with Transaction preview and 0.001 ETH default amount

 ### Map Updates